Delemangi/finki-discord-bot/README.md

 # FINKI Discord Bot

-Discord bot for the [`FINKI Students`](https://discord.gg/finki-studenti-810997107376914444) Discord server, powered by [discord.js](https://github.com/discordjs/discord.js) 14.
+Discord bot for the [`FCSE Students`](https://discord.gg/finki-studenti-810997107376914444) Discord server, powered by [discord.js](https://github.com/discordjs/discord.js) 14.
 Requires Node.js ≥ 18 and PostgreSQL.

 It's recommended, but not required to run this inside a Docker container.

+## Features

+This discord bot contains many features personalized for the above-mentioned Discord server.
+Some of the highlights include:

+- Extensible FAQ and common links system
+- Providing about courses: general information, participants, professors, and so on
+- Providing information about other aspects, such as professors' contact information, classrooms, previous timetables of exam sessions, and so on
+- Management of user content through commands
+- Extensible permissions system
+- Fully featured polls
+- Automation of the entire management of the server, allowing members to vote in new admins and such
+- Experience & leveling
+- Moderation
+- Miscellaneous functionalities, such as reminders, sending embeds for rules, role assignments

 ## Installation